Continuing on from part one; we take a look at the next five keys to beat fee discount requests.

 If you are part of a franchise ‘sales brand’ group, then find out if you can at least add content and pages to your office website.
 You can still make a difference!

-7- Get more referrals – we all know that when we are personally referred work from a current or previous client, there is already a degree of trust established and the likelihood of being asked for a fee discount is greatly diminished.
+7- Get more referrals – we all know that when we are personally referred to work from a current or previous client, there is already a degree of trust established and the likelihood of being asked for a fee discount is greatly diminished.
 Look after your current clients so that they are raving about you.

 If you are not sure about how your current clients are talking about you, perhaps send a survey with this question ‘Out of ten, how well do you rate our agency and services when discussing them with friends and family?’
 This one question alone tells you exactly how they feel about you.
 If they are really happy with you, only then are they motivated to want to tell others how good your services are!

 Got an iPad?
-Using the ‘Keynote’ app you can create a great looking presentation.
+Using the ‘Keynote’ app you can create a great-looking presentation.

-9- Be more likeable – you could be the best property manager or business development manager around, but if you are not a likeable person, this will hinder you.
+9- Be more likable – you could be the best property manager or business development manager around, but if you are not a likable person, this will hinder you.
 People love to deal with people they really like, and they will be happy to pay for the experience.
 Just think about it, who are the most successful real estate salespeople you know?
 I bet they all have one thing in common – they are all great people.
 They just love people, and it comes through!
 I also believe these salespeople also get paid the best, because people are happy to deal with them and pay what they are worth!

-10- Know what you are worth! – If you have a rock solid belief in yourself and your services and you know beyond any doubt you are the best person for the job, it will come through in your enthusiasm and conviction.
+10- Know what you are worth! – If you have a rock-solid belief in yourself and your services and you know beyond any doubt you are the best person for the job, it will come through in your enthusiasm and conviction.
 Enthusiasm and confidence are contagious, and your strike rate will increase substantially.

 The success traits in play